In coordination with

 Dedicated to creating a home like atmosphere

-Our partnership with the Compassionate Care Hospice Society (CCHS) is an extension of the Good Samaritan Mission, Vision and Values to provide home-like environments for individuals and families in need of quality supports through end-of-life transitions.
+The Compassionate Care Hospice Society has partnered with The Good Samaritan Society Clearwater Centre, which is where our suite is located.
+The Good Samaritan Mission, Vision and Values is to provide home-like environments for individuals and families in need of quality supports through end-of-life transitions.
 GSS and CCHS recognize the value of collaboration and coming together as a community to give residents and their families a place that provides care, companionship and peace of mind.
-Good Samaritan Clearwater Centre has a strong history of being a welcoming home for residents and families, and these supportive hospice suites are a continuation of this legacy.
+The Good Samaritan Society Clearwater Centre has a strong history of being a welcoming home for residents and families, and this hospice suite situated in supportive living is a continuation of this legacy.

 Medication costs are similar to home.
 The client/family is responsible for payment and partial coverage is available through the Alberta Blue Cross Palliative Care program.
 If you are not already signed up for this, Home Care, the Palliative Care Resource Nurse or your doctor can help you.
 Supplies, such as those for ostomy or wound care, adult continence supplies and other specific needs will be discussed with you by the Home Care nurse.
 Some of the cost of these supplies may be eligible for coverage through the Alberta Aides to Daily Living Program.